taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Istio in Action (2022) by Christian E. Posta (Author), Rinor Maloku
 - Bootstrapping Service Mesh Implementations with Istio: Build reliable, scalable, and secure microservices on Kubernetes with Service Mesh (2023) by Anand Rai
 - Getting Started with Istio Service Mesh: Manage Microservices in Kubernetes (2019) by Rahul Sharma and Avinash Singh

+**Linkerd**

+- Linkerd: Up and Running: A Guide to Operationalizing a Kubernetes-Native Service Mesh (2024) by Jason Morgan and Flynn
+- Linkerd on Kubernetes: Enhance, secure, and observe cloud native applications deployed in Kubernetes with Linkerd (2024) by Donald Lutz

+Istio, Linkerd, Kuma, App Mesh and Consul

+- **Istio**, popularity wise, is the current leader in service mesh space.
+Features-wise, it's the most powerful and advanced mesh.
+The **most popular** service mesh framework.
+- **Linkerd** is the most performant and focused service mesh out there.
+It’s intentionally small, with carefully selected feature set, convenient dashboard and a strong focus on doing just enough.
+Production-ready **lightweight** service mesh.
+- **Kuma** is one of the newest service meshes, aimed at solving many of the mistakes other meshes did.
+It was built in response to the previous service mesh frameworks’ issue of being heavy and difficult to manage or operate.
+- **AWS App Mesh**, which is a fully managed service mesh intended for Amazon-specific services.
+- **Consul Connect** is probably the most mature simply because of Consul.
+Consul is a decade old , polished technology, battle tested in huge production environments.
+It’s a safe choice in terms of stability and features.
+There is only one problem with Consul Connect: it’s a not a purpose-built cloud native service mesh, but rather a service mesh built on top of Consul.

 ##### Dapr